bradib0y/chatbot_poc/architecture_proposal/6-security.md

 This document outlines the security measures and considerations for our LLM-based chat service.
 Given the sensitive nature of user conversations and the potential risks associated with AI systems, implementing robust security measures is crucial.

+This AI application does not act as an agent.
+(It can only generate response, but cannot act while integrating with other systems.)
+This means that the user cannot misuse the AI in a way that it would become a security threat.
+This means that this application may have security measures that are easier to implement, compared to an AI application with agent capabilities.

 ## Key Security Areas

 1. LLM Service Protection